20lives/dmote/doc/options-main.md

 The thickness of the mount in mm along the axis of the fastener(s).
 This is typically larger than the case-side depth to allow adjustment.

-###### Parameter `pocket-scale`

-A scale coefficient for the nut model used to carve out the pocket.
-This defaults to 1.
-You would need to set it higher if your printing material, in combination with your nozzle diameter, shrinks or expands in such a way that the deep pocket would otherwise be too tight.

 ###### Parameter `pocket-height`

 The height of the nut pocket inside the mounting plate, in mm.